-It’s impossible to date this tree’s exact age without falling it, but dendrologists estimate this olive tree is at least 2,000 years old.
+It’s impossible to date this tree’s exact age without felling it, but dendrologists estimate this olive tree is at least 2,000 years old.
 It might even be the oldest in the world, though it’s in competition with the Stara Maslina in Montenegro.

 Another indication of the Vouves tree’s age is the fact that two cemeteries from the Geometric Period (900 BC - 700 BC) were discovered nearby.
 Despite its ancient age, the tree continues to produce olives, Vouves’ heritage product.
 A museum was built right next to it to celebrate the tradition of olives in Greece and the rest of the Mediterranean.